Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 1 tablet 3 times a day after meals.

-For questions 1-31, match one answer indicated by letters
+For questions 1-31, choose one answer, indicated by letters

 1. Sulfadimezin.
 A. Group of sulfonamides.